 The two sub-missions under the NHM are National Rural Health Mission (NRHM) and National Urban Health Mission (NUHM).
-While NRHM allocation does see an increase of around Rs.
-3000 crore in this budget over 2016-17 (BE), allocation for NUHM has decreased from Rs.
+While NRHM allocation does see an increase, showing a continued emphasis on health in rural India, allocation for NUHM has decreased from Rs.
 950 crore in 2016-17 BE to Rs.
 752 crore in 2017-18 BE.
-NUHM envisages meeting health care needs of the urban population with a focus on urban poor, by making available primary health care services and reducing their OOP expenses.
+NUHM envisages meeting health care needs of the urban population with a focus on urban poor, by making available primary health care services and reducing their out of pocket expenses.
 As urbanisation increases with migration of labour from rural areas to cities, the health needs of the urban population, especially the poor, require attention.
-The reduction in allocations for NUHM raises concern as, on one hand, the government is pushing for the development of smart cities but, on the other, it does not seem to be preparing for the challenges posed by increase in population of urban poor.
+The reduction in allocations for NUHM raises concern as, on one hand, the government is pushing for the development of smart cities but, on the other, does not seem to be preparing for the challenges posed by increase in population of urban poor.

 One of the most important components under NHM is the Reproductive and Child Health (RCH).
-This is a critical area of intervention for the maternal and child health.
 Given the commitment towards Sustainable Development Goals (SDGs), the government does target reducing the MMR from 167 in 2011-13 to 100 by 2018-2020.
 However, the allocations for the RCH Flexi pool (including Routine Immunisation, Pulse Polio Immunisation, NIDDCP, etc.) witness a decline from Rs.
 7,775 crore in 2016 (BE) to Rs.
 5,966 crore in 2017-18 (BE).